wilsonh22/wilsonh22.github.io/projects/blackjack.md

-Here is some code that illustrates how we read values from the line sensors:
+Here is some code that illustrates how we I account for special cards J, Q, K, and A:

 ```cpp
 byte ADCRead(byte ch)